What is BANT?

 How to Combine Sales BANT and Sales ROI

 Concentrating just on the Needs section in BANT.

 Those decisions are all driven by need.
-The bigger the need, the faster, easier, more compliant the buyer will be during the buying process
+The bigger the need, then typically, the faster, easier, more compliant the buyer will be during the buying process

 8 Key Ways to Increase the NEED Factor in BANT Using Sales ROI

 - Fully explore the current ‘pain’ points associated with the current solution

 - Explore what those pain points have cost the buyer in the past